d-kozak/mongo-assignment/Assignment.md

                 }
         },
         {
+            $project:{
+                others:0 // remove the joined table
+            }
+        },
+        {
-                    $out: "reviews2" // save into new collection, just to be save }
+            $out: "reviewsForLookup" // save into new collection }
     ]
 )